 - the regulatory accounts have been prepared in accordance with the Requirements and fairly present the assets, liabilities and financial position of the Company's electricity transmission business. - the regulatory accounts are prepared on a going concern basis, under the historical cost convention and in accordance with the Companies Act 2006 and applicable UK accounting standards.

+Independent auditors' report

-Independent Auditor's report to the Director General, the Gas and Electricity Markets Authority ('the Regulator') and the directors of Thanet OFTO Limited
+to the Gas and Electricity Markets Authority "the Regulator") and Thanet OFTO Limited